 Everything depends on the specifics.
 If your business doesn’t handle particularly sensitive data, and where it’s acceptable to wait several days to restore operations, operating solely within a public Cloud offering might be a viable solution.
 Where operating in this state is not an option, alternative approaches, such as hybrid and private Cloud solutions close the gap.
 Although these options require more planning and expertise to manage, they benefit from being instantly compliant with your existing in-house policies, have greater security potential, and provide significantly more certainty around restore times and access speeds—often at a surprising degree of affordability.

 So.
 How Suitable Is The Public Cloud For Backup And Disaster Recovery?

 Public Cloud as a platform for backup and disaster recovery is an extremely valid way to improve backup and recovery flexibility while managing costs and coming to terms with a business environment no longer tethered to the office.
 It is simply necessary to plan and invest with open eyes and scrutinise the SLAs and particularities of your own business before placing your disaster recovery options in the hands of a third party.
 Identify the necessary Recovery Point Objective [RPO] and Recovery Time Objective [RTO], never underestimate costs and investigate the specifics of the pricing scheme.
 Most importantly, never take security or data locations for granted.
-Through comparing options and investigating hybrid and private Cloud solutions, many businesses will likely be able to improve their backup and disaster recovery capabilities while still making cost savings and improving business continuity.
+Through comparing options and investigating hybrid and private Cloud solutions, many businesses will likely be able to improve their backup and disaster recovery capabilities using cloud disaster recovery software, making cost savings and improving business continuity.